Neo4j vs Memgraph - How to Choose a Graph Database?

 You can write the procedures in any programming language which can work with C and can be compiled to the ELF shared library format.

-There are of course many more features that Neo4j and Memgraph implement, but we will be focusing on those that are necessary for stream processing.
-Memgraph is not primarily a graph database, but rather a tool for performing graph analytics and algorithms in real-time data.
+There are of course many more features that Neo4j and Memgraph implement, but we will be focusing on the ones that are necessary for stream data processing.

 Drivers & clients